-The Bank had no significant restructuring activities in 2018 and 2017.
+The Bank had no significant restructuring activities in 2019 and 2018.

-t.
+u.
 Recently Issued Accounting Standards

 Other than the significant differences described in Note 3, the accounting policies described in FAM are generally consistent with those in GAAP.
 The following items represent recent GAAP accounting standards and describe how FAM was or will be revised to be consistent with these standards.